-Diamond Estates Wines and Spirits Inc. is a producer of high quality wines and a sales agent for over 120 beverage alcohol brands across Canada.
-The Company operates three wineries, two in Ontario and one in British Columbia, that produce predominantly VQA wines under such well known brand names as 20 Bees, EastDell, Lakeview Cellars, Dan Aykroyd, Fresh, McMichael Collection, Benchmark, Seasons and Backyard Vineyards ("BYV").
-Through its wholly owned subsidiary, Trajectory Beverage Partners, the Company is the sales agent for many leading international brands in all regions of the country as well as being a distributor in the western provinces.
-These recognizable brands include Josh wines from California, Fat Bastard and Andre Lurton wines from France, Kaiken wines from Argentina, Anciano wines from Spain, Blue Nun wines from Germany, Francois Lurton wines from France and Argentina, Waterloo Brewing and Amsterdam Brewery, both from Canada, Landshark Lager from the USA, Marston's beers from England, Social Lite vodka sodas from Canada, Malfy Gin from Italy, Edinburgh Gin from Scotland, Ian MacLeod and Glengoyne scotches from Scotland, Barcelo Rum from the Dominican Republic and Tequila Rose Liqueur from McCormick Distilling in the USA.
+Diamond Estates Wines and Spirits Inc. is a producer of high-quality wines and a sales agent for over 120 beverage alcohol brands across Canada.
+The Company operates three wineries, two in Ontario and one in British Columbia, that produce predominantly VQA wines under such well known brand names as 20 Bees, EastDell, Lakeview Cellars, Dan Aykroyd, Fresh, McMichael Collection, Seasons, Serenity and Backyard Vineyards ("BYV").
+Effective January 1, 2019, the Company transferred operations of its agency business, previously operating as Kirkwood Diamond Canada Partnership ("KDC"), to Trajectory Beverage Partners ("TBP"), a wholly owned subsidiary.
+Through TBP, the Company is the sales agent for many leading international brands in all regions of the country as well as being a distributor in the western provinces.
+These recognizable brands include Josh wines from California, Fat Bastard and Andre Lurton wines from France, Kaiken wines from Argentina, Anciano wines from Spain, Blue Nun wines from Canada, Landshark Lager from the USA, Marston's beers from England, Social Lite vodka sodas from Canada, Edinburgh Gin from Scotland, Ian MacLeod and Glengoyne scotches from Scotland, Barcelo Rum from the Dominican Republic and Tequila Rose Liqueur from McCormick Distilling in the USA.

 The Company's mission is to build lasting, mutually beneficial relationships with channel partners, growers, suppliers and employees.
 To meet this goal, the Company is undertaking significant investments in winemaking, brand marketing, sales programming, performance management and back office infrastructure, including information systems which will support growth in an efficient, profitable manner.
 Based on its analysis of the market, the Company believes that the long-term growth prospects for the domestic and import beverage alcohol markets in Canada are positive.
-Diamond is also a significant participant in the export market, with a particular focus on China, where demand for Canadian wines is growing.
+The Company continues to be a significant participant in the export market expanding its focus beyond China, where acceptance of Canadian wine remains strong, to include the UK, Vietnam, Japan, Mexico and Russian markets.
+Canadian wines and particularly ice wines enjoy a premium product positioning with consumers in these countries.

-The Company is committed to delivering these results through its distribution network focused on the provincial liquor boards, licensed restaurants and bars, grocery chains, Diamond's three retail locations and export channels.
-The Company has a total workforce of approximately 109 full-time employees, including 44 engaged in the selling and marketing of its brands, 29 in the manufacturing and distribution of its brands, 17 involved in the retailing of its domestic products through its retail facilities and 19 in accounting and administration, including the senior officers.
-The Company also uses a number of independent representatives that are compensated by commissions to sell its products in the licensee channel.
+The Company is committed to delivering these results through its distribution network focused on the provincial liquor boards, licensed restaurants and bars, grocery chains, Diamond's three retail locations, and export channels.
+The Company has a total workforce of approximately 115 full-time employees, including 46 engaged in the selling and marketing of its brands, 29 in the manufacturing and distribution of its brands, 17 involved in the retailing of its domestic products through its retail facilities and 23 in accounting and administration, including the senior officers.
+The Company also uses several independent representatives that are compensated by commissions to sell its products in the licensee channel.

-Q3 2019 Summary
+FY 2019 Summary